 Registration is now open!
-Secure your spot at the 2nd Space Robotics Workshop and take advantage of early rates through June 15.
+Secure your spot at the 2nd Space Robotics Workshop.
 A full SMC-IT/SCC conference registration is required to participate in the workshop.
 Register here.

 #